Chuzzychukwuma/chuzzychukwuma/README.md

 ## Hi there 👋
+My name is Chukwuma Johnpaul.
+About to start my Msc in Computer Science while also studying cloud computing on my own.

 <!--
 **Chuzzychukwuma/chuzzychukwuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.